 Haiti Adoption Program

-Haiti’s adoption laws changed in 2013 and the criteria for adoptive parents is less restrictive.
-This means more individuals and couples now qualify for adoption in Haiti, and more Haitian children will have greater opportunities for a family.
+Haiti’s adoption laws changed in 2013 and are now in effect The criteria for adoptive parents is less restrictive which means more individuals and couples now qualify for adoption in Haiti, and more Haitian children will have greater opportunities for a family.
 Currently under the new adoption process in Haiti, each authorized agency may submit one dossier each month for a child who is healthy with mild to correctable special needs.
 Dossiers for children with moderate to severe special needs may be submitted at any time by the agency.
 We are hopeful that in the future agencies may submit more dossiers as the need of the children is significant.

 • Special needs children with mild to severe needs of all ages available.